Philips PUS7009 (IPS) vs Hisense A6N

 However, one positive aspect is the support for Bluetooth, which allows for the connection of a mouse or other peripheral devices.
 This is particularly useful when using the browser, which may serve as an alternative due to the limited availability of applications in the TitanOS app store.

-The Hisense A6N television operates on the VIDAA system, which is characterised by its fast and smooth performance, without significant stutters.
-There are plenty of apps available, but unfortunately, it lacks music services such as Spotify or Tidal.
-This may be a disappointment for users expecting a wide range of streaming services.
-However, the television has several features that may compensate for this – it is equipped with mirroring options and AirPlay, allowing for wireless transmission of content from other devices.
-Additionally, peripheral devices such as keyboards or headphones can be connected via Bluetooth, which increases the device’s functionality.
-Unfortunately, users of traditional television may be let down by the lack of recording features and PiP (Picture in Picture) options, limiting the possibilities for personalising content viewing.
+The Hisense A6N television runs on the VIDAA system, which is fast and responsive without significant stuttering.
+There are plenty of apps, but unfortunately it lacks music services such as Spotify or Tidal.
+This may disappoint users expecting a wide choice of streaming services.
+Nevertheless, the television has a few features that can compensate: it supports screen mirroring and AirPlay, allowing wireless streaming from other devices.
+Additionally, you can connect peripherals such as keyboards or headphones via Bluetooth, which increases the device's functionality.
+Unfortunately, viewers of traditional broadcast TV may be disappointed by the lack of recording functionality and a PiP (Picture-in-Picture) option, limiting the ability to personalise viewing.

 Playing files from USB